11 West 54th Street: Interior

 The building contains about 22,500 ft2 spread across two units.
 According to a real estate listing, the house had 11 master bedrooms, 11 staff bedrooms, 12 fireplaces, skylighted staircases, and a wood-paneled entrance foyer.
 The stairs had carved acorns, the entrance and stair landings had decorative pillars, and the ceiling had plaster moldings.
 When the house was built, number 9 was designed in what was then considered a Federal Revival or Classical Revival design.
 Number 9 had a variety of furniture, ranging from 19th century designs to contemporary Herter Brothers furniture, as well as an Oriental rug and potted plants.
+Two staircases, both topped by skylights made of stained glass, ascend throughout the building.
+There is also a dumbwaiter and elevator.

 Originally, the first floor of number 9 had the reception hall in the front and a dining room in the rear.
 The first floor of number 11 had a vestibule and a study in the front, a stair hall in the center, and a kitchen and servants' dining room in the rear.
 The second floor of number 9 had a living room in the front and a library in the rear, while the second floor of number 11 had a living room in the front, a hall and reception room in the center, and an octagonal dining room in the rear.
 Number 11 had a walk-in safe for silver next to the dining room, with a wood-paneled closet door concealing the steel entrance into the safe.
 Number 11's second floor had a high ceiling and a fireplace, as well as large mirrors and fireplace mantels.
 In both units, the second floor's large windows were designed to face MoMA's rear garden.
 In both residential units, the third floor contained numerous bedrooms.

 Both units were internally connected on the second floor in 1943.
 After an early 1980s renovation, the reception hall was clad in wood paneling while the second floor dining room was restored.
 The United States Trust Company, the occupant at the time of the 1980s renovation, reproduced many of the original decorations and added a rear annex.
 After the US Trust renovation, the house's interior had marble fireplace mantels, gilded bronze lights, and walls with red paper or green silk damask.
 At the rear of the house, a tellers' station was installed in a former servants' area.
 A 17 ft bank vault with a security booth and bulletproof windows was constructed.
+By the 21st century, the interiors were decorated in the neo-Georgian style.